 You can also get the Surface Pro 6 in a sleek black color, and we find it to offer a superior and more modern design than the MacBook Air.
 They’re both well-made, but Microsoft’s tablet is a better fit in today’s notebook market.

-The MacBook Air does have an Intel 8th-generation CPU packed inside, but that’s a bit deceiving.
+The MacBook Air does have an Intel 10th-generation CPU packed inside, but that’s a bit deceiving.
 It’s a Y-series, which is still dual-core and runs at lower power.
-Apple sourced a special version of the processor and it’s a bit faster than the Y-series you’ll find in other similarly configured notebooks, but it’s not going to keep up with full-powered offerings.
+Apple sourced a special version of the processor, and it’s a bit faster than the Y-series you’ll find in other similarly configured notebooks, but it’s not going to keep up with full-powered offerings.
 The PCIe solid-state drive (SSD), though, is ludicrously fast.

 One such full-powered option is the Surface Pro 6, which also received Intel’s 8th generation of processors, only it received the U-series.
 These are quad-core CPUs with eight threads, and they’re both fast and efficient.
 Microsoft packed a lot of power into the Surface Pro 6’s tablet portion, and it’s a fast performer no matter its form factor.
 The SSD is also a speedy PCIe version that keeps the system loaded up with data.

-The Air also received an upgrade to its 13.3-inch 16:10 display, specifically to Retina resolution (2,560 x 1,600 or 227 PPI), and that’s a welcome change.
+The Air also received an upgrade to its 13.3-inch 16:10 display, specifically bringing it up to Retina resolution (2,560 x 1,600 or 227 PPI), and that’s a welcome change.
 Unfortunately, the panel Apple selected doesn’t live up to the usual MacBook standards.
 It’s not as bright at just 291 nits (compared to greater than 500 nits on the MacBook Pro 13), and its contrast and color gamut aren’t as impressive.

 The Surface Pro 6 has a 12.3-inch display that’s incredibly sharp at 2,736 x 1,824 (267 PPI) and with a productivity-friendly 3:2 aspect ratio.
 It also uses Microsoft’s latest Pixelsense technology that creates as thin a panel as possible, creating images that really pop and making pen and fingertip presses as natural as possible.
 The display offers over 400 nits of brightness and some of the best contrast you’ll find on a notebook display, although colors aren’t as impressive.

-The Surface Pro 6 is faster and it has a better display.
+The Surface Pro 6 is faster, and it has a better display.
 Enough said.

-As we mentioned above, the MacBook Air is thinner and lighter than ever, and it’s a bona fide member of the thin and light category.
+As we mentioned above, the MacBook Air is thinner and lighter than ever, and it’s a bonafide member of the thin and light category.
 The Surface Pro 6 is even more portable, even when you include the Type Cover that makes the entire package around as portable as the MacBook Air.

 That’s only one aspect of portability, though, with battery life also impacting a notebook’s usefulness on the road.
 In this regard, the Air falls a bit flat of Apple’s standards, offering good but not great battery life — while the Surface Pro 6 took some serious strides forward in its longevity.